LATEST POST

 What’s your change readiness score?

 For arts organizations faced with audience declines, there's a lot of pressure to recalibrate.
-And it's clear that this recalibration must center the customer.
 But how ready is your organization for change?
 And how long will that change take?

 $11 tix at Opera Philadelphia: Revolutionary or risky?